 1. Build expertise in your niche

 The first step is to decide what type of coach you are going to become and what sort of courses you are going to provide.
-While there is a high-demand for life and business coaches, you can try out something that you are most informed in.
+While there is a high-demand for life and business coaches, find a niche where you have experience.

 2. Build a personal brand by blogging consistently